tasmon/BomberPhone/README.md

 # BomberPhone for CloudPhone

 A classic Bomberman-style arcade game built for [Cloud Phone](https://cloudphone.dev) — the remote-browser platform that brings web apps to feature phones.
-No special SDK, no touchscreen, just standard Web APIs running at 240×320.

 Blast through crates, dodge enemies, grab power-ups, and clear the grid to advance through progressively harder levels.